amirhoseinsalimi/exdevs-ir/README.md

 2. **Install dependencies:**
 Run `npm i`
 3. **Configure environment variables:**\
 Copy `.env.example` to `.env`, fill all required fields.
-For `SECRET` field, run `node gen-secret.js` and paste the output there.
+For `SECRET` field, run `npm run key:generate` and paste the output there.
 Don't forget to fill the fields for admin user.
 No worries!
 Your password will be stored hashed.
 4. **Run migrations:**\
 Run `knex migrate:latest`.
 See [Knex.js Documentation](https://www.npmjs.com/package/knex) for more\
 5. **Run seeds:**\